Chromatogram visualization

 Automatic peak picking

-Automatic peak picking is done using some parameters that allow to filter and improve the results.
-This peak picking is based on the analysis of the first and second derivative of the chromatogram, therefore the beginning of the peak is where there’s an inflection point.
+Automatic peak picking is performed using parameters that filter and improve the results.
+This peak picking is based on the analysis of the first and second derivatives of the chromatogram; therefore, the beginning of the peak is where there is an inflection point.
 The parameters are the following:

 Manual peak picking

-All automatic peak-picking can be modified: First select the peak to be modified in the list of peaks (right) and then ALT + Click at the desired beginning of the peak followed by the desired end of the peak in the chromatogram.
-New peaks can be created using the button below the peaks table or clicking on the plus icon over the table.
+All automatic peak picks can be modified: first select the peak to be modified in the list of peaks (right), then ALT + click at the desired beginning of the peak followed by the desired end of the peak in the chromatogram.
+New peaks can be created using the button below the peaks table or by clicking on the plus icon above the table.

-Note: automatic peak picking will replace any current peak selection, therefore it's recommended to first use automatic peak picking followed by manual selection.
+Note: automatic peak picking will replace any current peak selection, so it is recommended to use automatic peak picking first, followed by manual selection.